pingidentity/pingone-postman-template/README.md

+## Background on Postman Collections
 The Postman collections use variables in the request URLs to specify UUIDs for PingOne resources within your organization.
 If you create a PingOne environment in Postman, and then apply that environment to the collection, you can define common variables once and apply the values to many requests.
-For more information about setting up Postman environments, see the following topic in the Postman documentation: Environments in Postman.
+For more information about setting up Postman environments, see the following topic in the Postman documentation: [Environments in Postman](https://learning.postman.com/docs/postman/variables-and-environments/variables/#understanding-variables-and-environments).

 For example, a request URL from the users Postman collection that returns data about a specific user contains variables for the environment ID and the user ID: